yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2022/index.md

 The first of these, mentioned last month, was a fix for yuzu's shader recompiler. yuzu does not use a GLSL compiler to generate SPIR-V, the Vulkan shader language.
 Instead, it generates SPIR-V directly, which is much faster, but has more potential for error.
-In this case, the shader recompiler failed to declare some variables in the SPIR-V, and left references to them as null, causing the shaders to crash the driver when compiling.
+In this case, the shader recompiler failed to declare some variables in the SPIR-V shaders, and left references to them as null, causing the shaders to crash the driver when compiling.
-[Maide](https://github.com/Kelebek1) and [byte[]](https://github.com/liamwhite) {{< gh-hovercard "8667" "quickly found and fixed the problem" >}}, allowing the game to run in Vulkan on release day.
+[Maide](https://github.com/Kelebek1) and [byte[]](https://github.com/liamwhite) {{< gh-hovercard "8667" "quickly found and fixed the problem," >}} allowing the game to run in Vulkan on release day.

 {{< imgs
 	"./wotah.png| Wotah!
 (Xenoblade Chronicles 3)"